xkcdstickfigure/sidebox/README.md

 <!-- zero width space in the email below to avoid linking -->
 ### Why is this better than username+something​@gmail.com?
 Companies can still easily figure out your normal email address, and it's not as easy to block them.
 With Sidebox, all they get is a random identifier, and once you delete it, it's useless.

+### Repository structure
+The main extension code is in `src/shared`.
+The `build.sh` script creates dev (for running the API locally) and prod (using the real API) builds of the extension for Firefox and Chromium.
+There's no React or TypeScript or anything fancy, it's just vanilla HTML/CSS/JS.
+The API is written in Go and is in [another repository](https://github.com/xkcdstickfigure/sidebox-api).